unbit/uwsgi-docs/RPC.rst

     uwsgi.register_rpc("hello", hello_world)

 This uses :py:meth:`uwsgi.register_rpc` to declare a function called "hello" to be exported.
-We'll start the server with ``--server :3031``.
+We'll start the server with ``--socket :3031``.

 On the caller's side, on ``10.0.0.1``, let's declare the world's (second) simplest WSGI app.